rozensoftware/flea/README.md

 Unfortunately you will probably see a message about permission to access the network.
 You should confirm.

 It is not mandatory to copy the HideProcessHook.dll file.
 But if you want to take advantage of hiding the program in the Windows Task Manager, it must be placed in the application directory.
 It'll be injected to The Task Manager to hide the flea.exe process.
 This is possible only when flea.exe is running in elevated privileges.
 That is why the install script registers the task with highest run level.
+The hook injector that I used and modified to my needs is based on the work of [ryan-weil](https://github.com/ryan-weil/HideProcessHook).
 **Remember to uncomment line in main.rs file if you want to not show the cmd window:**

 ```rust